Chocolate4U/Iran-v2ray-rules/README.md

 ```

 # :information_desk_person: How is this made?
-`geoip.dat` and `Country.mmdb` are generated using source code from [geoip](https://github.com/Loyalsoldier/geoip) repository by [Loyalsoldier](https://github.com/Loyalsoldier).
+`geoip.dat`,`geoip-lite.dat` and `Country.mmdb`,`Country-lite.mmdb` are generated using source code from [geoip](https://github.com/Loyalsoldier/geoip) repository by [Loyalsoldier](https://github.com/Loyalsoldier).
 Please refer to mentioned repository for instrunctions on how to make custom `geoip` files.
-`geosite.dat` is generated using source code from [Domain list community](https://github.com/v2fly/domain-list-community).
+`geosite.dat`,`geosite-lite.dat` is generated using source code from [Domain list community](https://github.com/v2fly/domain-list-community).
 Please refer to mentioned repository for instrunctions on how to make custom `geosite` files.

 # :handshake: Contribution
 All contributions are welcome and appreciated.
 You can contribute to this project in 2 ways: